vamsi1961/Data-Structures/README.md

     Implementing through Linked List

-        Enque() :   New element gets added at the back
+        Enque() :   New element gets added at the back  =>  List.PushBack Deque() :   It removes elements from the front  =>  List.TopFront and List.PopFront

+    Queue Implementation